GenesisVision/gv-api-web/docs/InvestorApi.md

 <a name="v10InvestorFundsByIdInvestByAmountPost"></a>
 # **v10InvestorFundsByIdInvestByAmountPost**
-> v10InvestorFundsByIdInvestByAmountPost(id, amount, authorization)
+> v10InvestorFundsByIdInvestByAmountPost(id, amount, authorization, opts)

-Investing into the fund
+Investing into the fund  Invest in GVT if currency is empty

 ### Example
 ```javascript